filkovaivana1/Programming-Languages/Lesson1_Github/README.md

 }
 ```

+The remaining steps we do this by using command prompt approach.
-- **Open command prompt and set our current working directory to the project directory (or simply open terminal from your project in intelliJ)**
+- **Open cmd and set our current working directory to the project directory (or simply open terminal from your project in intelliJ)**
 ```
 cd [project_directory]
 ```